 ‘Whenever my sister dreams that somebody’s going to die, they do, which is quite troubling for her.
 So I’m quite glad I don’t.
 I rarely see anything coming, quite frankly.’

 He has a great deal of difficulty getting home.

-‘Me and my friend got a cab from one side of London to another; we fell asleep and ended up at Stansted.
-We found out afterwards that the guy driving us was out of his mind.
+‘Me and my friend got a cab from Newington Green to Belsize Park; we fell asleep and ended up at Stansted.
+We found out afterwards that the guy driving us had been consuming a lot of salvia whilst he was driving and was out of his mind.
 He was singing a lot.
 He then pulled over a police car to ask for directions.
-We were in the car for four hours for a 15-minute journey.
+We were in the car for four hours for a 15-minute journey. .
 Most of the taxis that I get from the BBC on a Friday night are often quite similar to that.
-I had an absolute lunatic last week, in fact – the guy had no idea where he was going, so they sent out a taxi to pick me up from my taxi.’
+I had an absolute lunatic last week, in fact –the guy had no idea of where he was going, so they sent out a taxi to pick me up from my taxi.’